-How would you feel if a relative or friend died, leaving a house full of clutter behind them, and it fell to you to sort it all out?
+How would you feel if a relative or friend died and left a house full of clutter behind them that it became your responsibility to sort through and deal with?

-Unfortunately, this situation is very common, and I often meet people who have toiled for months, or even years, disposing of someone else’s stuff.
+Unfortunately, it’s all too common that relatives and friends are left to deal with someone’s clutter.
+I often meet people who have toiled for months, or even years, disposing of someone else’s stuff.

 I was, therefore, very cheered to hear recently that this is much less likely to happen in Sweden, where sorting out your stuff before you die is something that over 65s are expected to take responsibility for and do themselves.